 We had an all-day picnic today at Corina and Marco’s farm near Urubó.
 It’s in the same vicinity as the Biocentro Guembe that we visited two years ago, but much further out from civilization.

 The farm was just beautiful with an amazing view.
-They have been working for two years to clear it of trees, etc. Now they have horses, cows, pigs, chickens, turkeys, dogs, cats, an ostrich, and a monkey.
+They have been working for two years to clear it of trees, etc. Now they have horses, cows, pigs, chickens, turkeys, dogs, cats, a rhea (ostrich), and a monkey.
 They are growing potatoes, yucca, tomatoes, lemons, herbs, and probably other things I can’t remember.
 Not to mention the huge pavilion, an adobe oven, and a sand volleyball court.

 The girls were mostly in heaven, seeing the animals, walking around the property, and playing in the sand.